 5. Getting into the Top Colleges

-Thirdly, an effective alternative would be availing professional services from US based counsellors.
+Thirdly, an effective alternative would be availing professional services from US-based counselors.
 Of course, the process will not be too cheap always.
 But, it is definitely worth the money if you are really serious about Ivy League and other Elite Universities.

 Watch the video on U.S. College Application Process and How Admission Counseling Helps.